Races of Starsong

 - Dawnforgers are tall, regal and blonde.
 They are known as the Mist-Eyed.

-- Aerunnians are thin and pale with stark-white hair.
+- Aerunnians are thin and pale with black hair and blue eyes.

 - High Elves are known for being collectors and perfectionists.
 They have a thousand years to master art, music and swordsmanship.